jjblues86/java-fundamentals/README.md

 - Clock(command line)

 ## basicLibrary - Library.java
- Rolling Dice - A function that rolls a dice and returns a random value of the dice
+ - Rolling Dice(A function that rolls a dice and returns a random value of the dice)

 - Contains Duplicates(A function that checks for duplicates in an array)